What is Blood therapy?

-- Platelet Rich Plasma (PRP) is a fluid concentrate, coming from one’s own blood stream, composed primarily of platelets.
+- Blood Therapy is a fluid concentrate from one’s own bloodstream, composed primarily of platelets.

-- PRP can accelerate healing of tendons, ligaments, bone, and other tissues.
+- Blood therapy can accelerate tendons, ligaments, bone, and other tissue healing.

 - Tendonitis